biomicrodev/broadside/DEVELOPMENT.md

 Execute `pytest` in the project directory.

 # Paradigms
-Personally, I've found it difficult to try and refactor methods that form the backend of a user interface out into something else, like a set of static methods.
+Personally, I've found it difficult to try to refactor methods that form the backend of a user interface out into something else, like a set of static methods.
 This is especially true even for the backend-heavy `ProjectModel` class.
 It's certainly possible, but doing so only shuffles the complexity around instead of making it more